Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 Each archetype is intended to be self-contained and provides all deployment templates required to configure a subscription.
 Key requirements for each archetype are:

 - Archetype folder must start with `lz-` followed by the archetype name.
 For example `lz-machinelearning`.
 - Entrypoint for an archetype is `main.bicep`.
-Every archetype must provide `main.bicep` in it's respective folder.
+Every archetype must provide `main.bicep` in its respective folder.
 - Deployment must be scoped to `subscription`.
 Scope is set in `main.bicep` using `targetScope` declaration.

     ```bicep